-The number of companies listed on the Botswana Stock Exchange increased from 16 in 2001 to 30 in 2010, market capitalization, including domestic and foreign companies, was just under USD56bn, this was a 16% increase on December 31, 2009.
-The number of listings stood at 30 at the end of 2010, consisting of 21 domestic listings and 9 foreign listings.
+The number of companies listed on the Botswana Stock Exchange increased from 16 in 2001 to 30 in 2010.
+Market capitalization, including domestic and foreign companies, was just under USD56bn, this was a 16% increase on December 31, 2009.
+The total number of listed companies stood at 36 in April 2019, consisting of 26 domestic listings and 10 foreign listings.

-As part of the BSE’s strategy to develop the capital market, a major development underway at the BSE is the implementation of a Central Securities Depository (CSD), which commenced in October 2007.
-This implementation of the CSD will bring prompt, efficient clearing and settlement of trades and the reduction of risks inherent in the process.
-The CSD was implemented in 2008.
+As part of the BSE’s strategy to develop the capital market, the Central Securities Depository (CSD) was inaugurated in 2008.
+The CSD has brought prompt, efficient clearing and settlement of trades and the reduction of risks inherent in the process.

 With the introduction of the CSD, the settlement cycle was tightened and the BSE shortened it to T+3 in conforming to international standards and to reduce settlement risk.
-The CSD also made it possible for the BSE to record and analyze trading information more efficiently thereby assisting in the deployment of its marketing strategy more effectively.
+The CSD also allows the BSE to record and analyse trading information more efficiently, which improves the deployment of its marketing strategy.

 There is a 15% withholding tax on dividends, reduced by the 2011/2012 budget to 7.5% with effect from the 2012 tax year, although IFSC companies are exempt; Capital gains tax is 15%, but, again, IFSC companies are exempt.